April Family Holidays & Celebrations – Week One

-- Read Aloud: Maestro suggests picking another animal story, like a Beatrix Potter story (you can download most of these for FREE for your Kindle) and choosing instruments to represent each of the characters in the same style as Peter and the Wolf.
+- Read aloud: Maestro suggests picking another animal story, like a Beatrix Potter story (you can download most of these for FREE for your Kindle) and choosing instruments to represent each of the characters in the same style as Peter and the Wolf.
 Find more details on the Maestro Classics website curriculum page.

-- Learn More: Learn more about Sergei Prokofiev on Classics for Kids.
+- Learn more: Learn more about Sergei Prokofiev on Classics for Kids.

 April 25th: World Penguin Day

-- Read Aloud: Ella & Penguin Stick Together by Megan Maynor (bonus: local author) is a great read for younger kids.
+- Read aloud: Ella & Penguin Stick Together by Megan Maynor (bonus: local author) is a great read for younger kids.
 Mr. Popper’s Penguins is a charming classic some of us parents grew up with that might be fun to start with our own brood.

-- Meal Idea: Eat like a penguin with a seafood night.
+- Meal idea: Eat like a penguin with a seafood night.

-- Learn More: about World Penguin Day.
+- Learn more: about World Penguin Day.

 April 26th: National Pretzel Day

-- Read Aloud: Pretzel by Margret & H. A. Rey (the authors of Curious George).
+- Read aloud: Pretzel by Margret & H. A. Rey (the authors of Curious George).

-- Meal Idea: Burgers on a pretzel bun.
+- Meal idea: Burgers on a pretzel bun.

-- Learn More: Learn more about the history of the pretzel here.
+- Learn more: Learn more about the history of the pretzel here.

-April 27th: Tell a Story Day & National Prime Rib Day
+April 27th: Tell a Story Day

-- Read Aloud: Skip the read aloud and just tell stories tonight.
+- Read aloud: Skip the read aloud and just tell stories tonight.

 - Find storytelling tips here.